INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/01 - Fundamentals/01 - Fundamentals.md

 	`int` -> `Integer`
 	`long` -> `Long`
 	...
-**ALWAYS USE PRIMITIVE WHEN ITS POSSIBLE**, as it is way more performant
+**ALWAYS USE PRIMITIVES WHEN ITS POSSIBLE**, as it is way more performant
-	*Only exception will be for collections*
+	*Main exception to this rule will be for collections, as they require usage of Wrappers*

 > This separation is actually the biggest design flow of Java.
 It should be the JVM's job to decide if an `Integer` or an `int` should be used depending on the context, not the developer's.
 This forces Java to do boxing operations, which destroys performance.
 > 	 Kotlin fixed this issue

+Boxing:
 ```java
 // Auto-box
 int i = 3;